Solar power in the United Arab Emirates: Dubai

 In parallel to the utility-scale projects of the Mohammed bin Rashid Al Maktoum Solar Park, in March 2015 DEWA also launched a net metering scheme to encourage companies and private individuals to install solar power on their roofs.
 While the scheme is currently voluntary, solar panels are to be made mandatory for all buildings in Dubai by 2030.

 Ras Al Khaimah

 In 2016, UTICO, a private Emirati desalination and power company, proposed building two photovoltaic system plants in Ras Al Khaimah: a 120 MW farm and a 20 MW farm.
 American University of Ras Al Khaimah conducts research on solar power and runs a solar/diesel hybrid mini-grids.

 Ras Al Khaimah has revealed a strategy in January 2019 of building a 1.2GW solar project consisting of 600MW of rooftop solar and 600MW of utility-scale projects called Barjeel as part of the emirate's strategy in achieving 30% energy efficiency improvements, 20% water savings and 20% renewable energy generation by 2040.

+Sharjah

+In 2019, the Sharjah National Oil Corporation (SNOC), commissioned two small solar plants at their facilities in Hamriyyah.
+The projects demonstrated the potential for integrating solar power plants into existing brownfield hydrocarbon facilities and are expected to reduce the corporation's carbon footprint by 8,600 tonnes over 25 years.

+In June 2025, the Sharjah National Oil Corporation (SNOC), in partnership with Emerge (a joint venture between Masdar and EDF Renewables) commissioned the 60 MW Sana solar power plant at SNOC's main hydrocarbon processing complex in the Sajaa industrial area.
+Over the course of a full year, the solar plant generates more electricity than the Sajaa facility consumes, with surplus energy supplied to the Sharjah Electricity and Water Authority.

+Plans have also been announced by BEEAH to start the middle east's first landfill conversion to a solar park with a planned output of 120 MW with 68 hectares of land used.